MicrosoftDocs/bot-docs/articles/bot-publish-deploy.md

 ```

 You will be prompted to enter your deployment credentials.
-If you don't yet have them, you can configure them on the Azure Portal by following these simple steps:
+If you don't yet have them, you can configure them on the Azure Portal by following these steps:

 - Login to the <a href="http://portal.azure.com" target="_blank">Azure Portal</a>
 - Click the site that you've just created, and open the **Settings** blade